Create the Config Type

-To push a schema, it’s config must first be created.
-Navigate to the Configs page in the Miru dashboard.
+To push a schema, it’s config type must first be created.
+Navigate to the Config Types page in the Miru dashboard.

-Click + New Config and name the config Mobility with slug mobility.
+Click + New Config Type and name the config type Mobility with slug mobility.

-Config slugs are permanent and cannot be changed after creation.
+Config Type slugs are permanent and cannot be changed after creation.

-The config slug is a unique identifier for a config.
-It’s used by both the CLI and SDK to link a config schema to its corresponding config.
+The config type slug is a unique identifier for a config type.
+It’s used by both the CLI and SDK to link a config schema to its corresponding config type.

-Thus all config schemas must include the $miru_config_slug field at the root level.
+All config schemas must include the $miru_config_type_slug field at the root level.
 We’ve already included this field in mobility.schema.yaml.

 mobility.schema.yaml